fbpx

 How To Make A Logo Background Transparent In Photoshop

-If you often work with logos for your business, you may at some point need to make a logo background transparent in Photoshop.
+If you often work with logos for your business, you may at some point need to make a logo transparent in Photoshop.
 Depending on the appearance of your logo’s background, you can do this a few different ways.

 In this guide, you’ll learn how to remove the background from your logo and export it properly, regardless of your logo’s background color.